Mersant/redesigned-barnacle/README.md

 The game had been written using the Godot game engine and Aseprite to make the artwork.
 The game's source code was written in GDScript, which is a Python derivative.

 ## What you'll find in this repository
 This repository serves as a backup for what little I was able to recover of the project.
-I plan to remake the game at some point, so it will be useful to have easy access to the songs, art style etc.
+I plan to remake the game at some point, so it will be useful to have easy access to the songs, art style etc. As I remake the game, more will be added to this repo.

 ### License
 All Rights Reserved